 What Others Say

-He is the winner of the Lawyer Monthly Legal Award's Prisoner's Rights Barrister of the Year for 2016 and 2017.
+He is the winner of the Lawyer Monthly Legal Award 2019 for White Collar Crime.

 Criminal defence specialist with an emphasis on regulatory and financial crime, including high value frauds and money laundering instructions.